-- (5) Ecology retains the discretion to not provide a grant for an eligible project or to provide less funding for an eligible project than the amount requested. - (6) Ecology has the discretion to: - (a) Hold funds: - (i) To cover cost overruns on funded projects; or - (ii) To use in later funding cycles. - (b) With the exception of fees collected under RCW 90.94.020 or 90.94.030, award unused funds to lower ranked projects, following the initial grant awards in the funding cycle.
+- (5) Ecology retains the discretion to not provide a grant for an eligible project or to provide less funding for an eligible project than the amount requested. - (6) Ecology has the discretion to: - (a) Hold funds: - (i) To cover cost overruns on funded projects; or - (ii) To use in later funding cycles. - (b) Award unused funds to lower ranked projects following the initial grant awards in the funding cycle.